Delicate Bar Pendant Wire Weaving Tutorial

 Continue weaving in one direction until you reach the small curl on Wire 1.
 Make sure your center marks still line up before securing that curl.
 If not, slide your core wires back into alignment.
 Then lash the small curl of Wire 1 with a single pattern repeat.

 Continue weaving in pattern until you reach the point where the two core wires begin to diverge.
-End your weave with three wraps around Wire 2 and break your weaving wire.
-Delicate Bar Pendant, Step 11: Begin weaving the two core wires together.
-Work from the center out toward one end of the bar and use the modified Soumak weave
+End your weave with three wraps around Wire 2 and break your weaving wire. - Finish weaving the bar pendant

 Flip your core wires over and repeat Step 11 on the other half of the pendant.